Twisting My Melon: The Autobiography

-Twisting My Melon: The Autobiography is a 2011 autobiography by Shaun Ryder, about his time fronting British rock bands Happy Mondays and Black Grape.
+Twisting My Melon: The Autobiography is a 2011 autobiography by the English singer, songwriter, and television personality Shaun Ryder, about his time fronting the rock bands Happy Mondays and Black Grape.
 The book received mainly positive reviews from music publications, several of which considered it an entertaining read.

 Background and writing

-In the 1980s and 1990s, Shaun Ryder served as the frontman for British rock band Happy Mondays, releasing four albums with them, and then two more with his other band Black Grape.
+In the 1980s and 1990s, Shaun Ryder served as the frontman for English rock band Happy Mondays, releasing four studio albums with them, and then two more with his other band Black Grape.
 Journalist John Warburton, who had ghostwritten a sports column with Ryder, went on to write a book about Happy Mondays' first reunion in the late 1990s, and co-credited it to Ryder.
 He said he "didn't really have anything to do with it at all," explaining that Warburton had approached him to write a biography.
 Ryder said he was not interested in the idea at the time, but allowed him to accompany the band on tour and document the proceedings.
 For his autobiography, Ryder said he did research by combing through back issues of publications, such as Melody Maker and NME, combined with his "pals [telling] me stories I vaguely remember".
 He also visited pubs and clubs he used to frequent, coming across junkies he met 20 years prior.

 Content and publication

 Twisting My Melon: The Autobiography is named after a catchphrase Ryder exclaimed during the opening moments of "Step On".
 The phrase itself stemming from Steve McQueen.
 The book details his early upbringing in Salford, dropping out of education to become a postman and discovering drugs in the process.
 He discussed forming Happy Mondays in 1980, their period on Factory Records and success with their third studio album Pills 'n' Thrills and Bellyaches (1990).
 Ryder admitted that this period was a "bit of a blur.
 I can actually remember the Sixties better than the Eighties," attributing this to having a thyroid condition.
 He referred to himself during this time as a caricature, akin to Alice Cooper.

 Continuing with his time in Black Grape, Ryder covers a dispute with his former management team of William and Gloria Nicholl, which saw any earnings he made were used to pay off debt.
 He said this dispute postponed his career for a decade.
 Following this, Ryder would appear on reality TV shows such as Ghosthunting With... and I'm a Celebrity...Get Me Out of Here!.
 When asked what he learned about himself through making the book, he mentioned how drugs took a toll on his psyche: "Deaths of family members and friends that didn't even touch you.
 Drugs cut you off emotionally".
 It was first printed as a hardback edition on 15 September 2011 by Bantam Press; it was promoted with a launch event at the Waterstones in Manchester.
-A paperback iteration followed in August 2012 by Corgi Books, an imprint of Transworld Publishers.
+A paperback iteration followed in August 2012 by Corgi Books, an imprint of Transworld.